-This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which include information relating to future events, future financial performance, financial projections, strategies, expectations, competitive environment and regulation.
-Words such as "may," "should," "could," "would," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates," and similar expressions, as well as statements in the future tense, identify forward-looking statements.
+This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, as amended (the "Exchange Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which include information relating to future events, future financial performance, financial projections, strategies, expectations, competitive environment and regulation.
+Words such as "may," "should," "could," "would," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates" and similar expressions, as well as statements in the future tense, identify forward-looking statements.
 Forward-looking statements should not be read as a guarantee of future performance or results and may not be accurate indications of when such performance or results will be achieved.
 Forward-looking statements are based on information we have when those statements are made or management's good faith belief as of that time with respect to future events and are subject to significant risks and uncertainties that could cause actual performance or results to differ materially from those expressed in or suggested by the forward-looking statements.
 Important factors that could cause such differences include, but are not limited to:

+- our ability to continue as a going concern;

-- the impact of the worldwide COVID-19 pandemic and government actions, on our business; - supply chain disruptions; - our limited operating history; - · our ability to manufacture, market and sell our products; - our ability to maintain or protect the validity of our U.S. and other patents and other intellectual property; - · our ability to launch and penetrate markets; - · our ability to retain key executive members; - · our ability to internally develop new inventions and intellectual property; - interpretations of current laws and the passages of future laws; - · acceptance of our business model by investors; and - other factors (including the risks contained in the section of the Annual Report on Form 10-K filed with the Securities Exchange Commission ("SEC") on April 18, 2022 entitled "Risk Factors") relating to our industry, our operations and results of operations.
+- supply chain disruptions;

+- · our limited operating history;

+- · our ability to manufacture, market and sell our products; - · our ability to maintain or protect the validity of our U.S. and other patents and other intellectual property; - our ability to launch and penetrate markets; - · our ability to retain key executive members; - · our ability to internally develop new inventions and intellectual property; - · interpretations of current laws and the passages of future laws; - · acceptance of our business model by investors; and - other factors, including the risks contained in the section of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 filed with the Securities Exchange Commission ("SEC") on March 31, 2023 entitled "Risk Factors," relating to our industry, our operations and results of operations.